-For many women, their butt, hips, and thighs are their biggest problem areas.
+For many women, their butt, hips, and thighs are what they consider their biggest “problem areas.”
 The dreaded “cottage cheese” appearance provokes anxiety, lots of Googling, and the purchase of expensive gels, creams, spa treatments, QVC torture devices, and multi-level-marketing miracle cures.

 I relate!
-For a long time, I thought there was a “perfect workout” that would smoothe my butt and thighs.
+I have cellulite myself, and I always have.
+I had it when I was 165+ pounds, and I had it when I was 115 pounds.
+For a long time, I thought there was a “perfect workout” that would smooth my butt and thighs.
 I felt embarrassed about the appearance of my legs and worried about swimsuit season.
 Now, I’ve dealt with those demons, and I’ve learned that it’s just not worth it.

 So if you have cellulite and you torture yourself over it, here are my tips for you:

 This may seem obvious, but so many women get immersed in “spot toning” and targeting their problem areas, they miss the forest for the trees and don’t exercise as much as they should.
-The absolute best thing you can do for your overall aesthetic appearance is to stay really strong and fit through a balanced program of intense full-body workouts, weight training, and cardio.
 Don’t spot-tone – work your whole body!
 Be consistent, get into a routine, and keep at it!
-You’ll be surprised at how much you don’t notice your cellulite when you’re in slamming shape overall.
+You’ll be surprised at how much you don’t notice your cellulite when you’re feeling great about your fitness overall.

 The fat that we store in our butt and thighs is generally healthy.
-For many women, it’s part of reproductive health (and it’s genetic, remember?), and it’s not a good measure of how fit you are.
-As long as your measurements are good (your waist-hip ratio is 0.8 or below) and your stomach is pretty flat when you’re standing up, you’re good to go (it’s the fat that gets stored in the abdomen that is metabolically worrisome).
-If you have definition in your abs but cellulite on your butt, it’s not a big deal!
+For many women, it’s part of reproductive health (and it’s genetic, remember?), and it’s certainly not a good measure of how fit you are.
+Good body fat assessments include waist-to-hip ratio (aiming for 0.8 or below), and overall measurements combined with weight.

 Stay away from miracle cures.

-Nothing beats fitness.
-Nothing.
-No cream, gel, device, or procedure will make a difference in your overall appearance like regular exercise and a solid, healthy diet will.
+No cream, gel, device, or procedure will make a difference in your relationship with your appearance like regular exercise, a solid, healthy diet, and healthy mental reframing.
 The cellulite elimination industry, in fact, is an incredibly large racket that takes advantage of your insecurity.
 The miracle cures are expensive and their results (and methods) are extremely dubious.
 Besides, most products say, “may improve the appearance of…” as well as, “most effective when combined with a healthy lifestyle.”
 Why not just skip the cream and live the healthy lifestyle?